 Late Tennessee sales tax return filing or payment will result in a penalty of 5% of the outstanding tax liability for each 1 to 30 day period during which the tax remains outstanding.
 The penalty is capped at a maximum of 25% of the outstanding tax liability.
 The minimum penalty is $15 regardless of whether any tax was due.

-The Tennessee Department of Revenue reserves the right to charge interest on any outstanding tax liability at an annual rate of 7.25%, assessed daily.If I acquire a business, am I responsible for any outstanding sales tax debts, penalties, and interest?
+The Tennessee Department of Revenue reserves the right to charge interest on any outstanding tax liability at an annual rate of 7.25%, assessed daily.Do I need to file a return if I didn't collect any sales tax in Tennessee?

 Yes!
 Once you've successfully registered for and been issued a Business Tax License, you are required to file at the completion of each assigned collection period regardless of whether any sales tax was collected.
 This is what is known as a "zero-tax filing".

 Failure to submit a required zero-tax filing can result in penalties imposed on your business by the Tennessee Department of Revenue so don't take this responsibility lightly.If I close my business, do I need to file a final sales tax return?

 Yes!
 The Tennessee Department of Revenue requires all businesses to "close their books" by filing a final sales tax return.
 This also holds true for business owners selling or otherwise transferring ownership of their business.Does the Tennessee Department of Revenue offer a discount for filing on time?